moodymudskipper/fastpipe/README.md

   - *magrittr*’s pipe is widespread and reexported by prominent *tidyverse* packages.
-It could have been annoying if they masked *fastpipe* ’s operator(s) each time so I set a hook so that whenever *magrittr*, *dplyr*, *purrr*, or *tidyr* are attached *fastpipe* will be detached and reattached at the end of the search path.
-This assumes that if you attach *fastpipe* you want to use its pipes by default, which I think is reasonnable.
+It could have been annoying if they masked *fastpipe* ’s operator(s) each time so I set a hook so that whenever one of those prominent packages is attached, *fastpipe* will be detached and reattached at the end of the search path.
+This assumes that if you attach *fastpipe* you want to use its pipes by default, which I think is reasonable.
 A message makes it explicit, for instance :

 > Attaching package: ‘dplyr’
 >
 > The following object is masked \_by\_ ‘package:fastpipe’:
 >
 >     %>%

+The current list of the packages subjects to this hook is : *magrittr*, *dplyr*, *purrr*, *tidyr*, *stringr*, *forcats*, *rvest*, *modelr*, *testthat*.
+However many more packages reexport magrittr’s pipe and the safest way to make sure you’re using *fastpipe* is to attach it after all other packages.